DJ5harma/Blitzit/README.md

 ## Blitzit: Scalable, Containerized & Collaborative IDE

+Too lazy to configure your local machine?
+Try our ready-to-go online code environment...

-Built A Replit clone using React, Node.js, Socket.IO, and Redis PUB/SUB.
+- Built A Replit clone using React, Node.js, Socket.IO, and Redis PUB/SUB.
-Isolated project execution via Docker container orchestration to simulate isolated coding environments.
+- Isolated project execution via Docker container orchestration to simulate isolated coding environments.
-Added modern file-tree, terminal and editor simulation for intuitive UX at frontend.
+- Added modern file-tree, terminal and editor simulation for intuitive UX at frontend.
-Designed a scalable backend with Redis for event broadcasting and MongoDB for persistence.
+- Designed a scalable backend with Redis for event broadcasting and MongoDB for persistence.
-Collaboration in real-time with peers using WebRTC to enhance overall project workflows.
+- Collaboration in real-time with peers using WebRTC to enhance overall project workflows.
-Tech Stack: Redis, Dockerode, Docker, Socket.io, WebRTC, React.js, Javascript, Node.js, Mongoose, MongoDB.
+- Tech Stack: Redis, Dockerode, Docker, Socket.io, WebRTC, React.js, Javascript, Node.js, Mongoose, MongoDB.

 ### To run locally,